-Here we are going to show a way to fix the error or warning message ‘Agent Not Reachable’ in DPM 2012 R2 which prevents backing up guest virtual machines on Windows 2012 R2 Hyper-V. This will be applicable for physical servers too.
-The backup of Windows server/computer will stop when the DPM server lose the connectivity, access or user rights to make necessary actions on the protected computer.
+Here we will show the way to fix the error ‘Agent Not Reachable’ in DPM which prevents backing up guest virtual machines on Windows Server Hyper-V. This is applicable to physical servers and client computers too.
+The backup of a Windows server/computer will fail when the DPM server loses the connectivity and access to take necessary actions on the protected computer.

-1) Network connection
+- Network connection

-2) Firewall on the protected computer
+- The firewall on the protected computer

-3) Power status of the computer
+- The power status of the computer

-4) DPM Agent installation or service issue.
+- DPM Agent installation or service issue.

-Since we are talking about the Data Protection Manager (DPM 2012 R2) protection in untrusted domain and workgroup setup scenario, the user name and password we setup during the configuration would be the issue.
-Mostly the password would have expired or some issues with the local user account.
-This is the normal warning message when DPM lost the access/connectivity.
+Since we are talking about the DPM protection for the untrusted domain and workgroup setup scenario, the user name and password we set up during the configuration could be the issue.
+Mostly the password is expired or some issues with the local user account.
+This is the normal warning message when DPM lost access/connectivity.

-If you have missed to setup ‘do not expire’ password option but password expiry policy is in place, then you will be facing this issue more frequently.
+If you have missed configuring the ‘do not expire’ password option and the password expiry policy is in place, then you will be facing this issue more frequently.

 Update Password on Protected Computer

 Here we can update/change the password from the protected computer.
 You should know whether the computer is protected by using NetBIOS or FQDN.